 Join us Sunday, January 25th for a respectable Oxford Style debate on GMO technology entitled “GMOs Have an Adverse Effect on Human Health and the Environment” featuring Michael Hansen Senior Staff Scientist at Consumers Union , Sheldon Krimsky professor of Urban & Environmental Policy & Planning in the School of Arts & Sciences and Adjunct Professor in Public Health and Family Medicine in the School of Medicine at Tufts University , Bradley Hillman Professor at Rutgers University, School of Environmental and Biological Sciences and Senior Associate Director at the NJ Agricultural Experimental Station and Xenia Morin Assoc.
 Dean and Liaison for Sponsored Programs, Office of Grants Facilitation at Rutgers University and author of Public Perceptions of Labeling Genetically Modified Foods.

-as Pre-Conference Speakers!
+Don't forget to check out our Pre-Conference Workshops!
 Click here to learn more.